timmayg/clus2023-devwks-2008/03-Harden_Services.md

 The SSH server on IOS XE supports several cryptographic primers that are enabled for compatibility reasons.
 Some of these are less secure than others.
 In this task we will run a playbook that will modify the SSH server to only use highly secure cryptographic primers.
 Modern versions of the popular SSH clients (eg. OpenSSH, putty, SecureCRT) supported these primers.

 <li>View the Cat9K SSH Status. </li>
+Observe the large number of primers that are options for each algorithm.
 <br>
 <code>show ip ssh status</code>
 <br><br>